Healing Shame

 The third shift is moving from silence to sharing our shame and our wounding with another trusted human.
 Shame thrives in silence.
 Speaking our shame is the surest way to dissolve it.
 Sometimes the third shift may need to come first.
 Sharing our shame and our wounding with a compassionate, trusted listener, can be a powerful catalyst for reframing the worthlessness as a wound and shifting from self-contempt to self-compassion.

-These are three powerful shifts in the process of recovering from shame: to shift from worthlessness to embracing woundedness, from contempt to compassion, from silence to sharing.
+These are three powerful shifts in the process of recovering from shame: to shift from worthlessness to understanding our woundedness, from contempt to compassion, from silence to sharing.

 Another aspect to healing from shame is to slowly create an internal holding environment of listening and compassion, by developing the inner archetype of the self-nurturing adult.
 Having an external compassionate listener can help us build our inner nurturing adult.
 We can then draw on this inner nurturing adult when the shaming thoughts and behaviours arise during the healing process.
 In this way we welcome back the shamed outcast parts of ourselves and reconnect with our wholeness and sense of worth.